brittaniSavery/siba-league-site/frontend/src/lib/about.md

 ## The SIBA

-The Simulation International Basketball Association (SIBA for short) and its related leagues (the developmental and college leagues) was the combined efforts of Kelley and Brittani Avery, a father and daughter team.
+The Simulation Internet Basketball Association (SIBA for short) and its related leagues (the developmental and college leagues) was the combined efforts of Kelley and Brittani Avery, a father and daughter team.
 Sharing a love of basketball and statistics, they worked together to